Digital Transformation Plan for the Aburra Valley Metropolitan Area in Colombia

 Konza Technology City Development Plan

-HR&A created a business plan and implementation strategy for Konza Technology City, a proposed technology industry hub outside of Nairobi, Kenya.
+HR&A developed a comprehensive business plan and implementation strategy for Konza Technology City, a transformative technology industry hub outside Nairobi, Kenya.
+This initiative aims to position Konza as a global center for technology, enabling Kenya to achieve middle-income status and significantly enhance the quality of life for its citizens.

-HR&A continues to support the Konza Technopolis Development Authority and the Government of Kenya through the implementation of the City’s first phase of development, providing real estate and economic development advisory.
-We will assist in the structuring of the new development authority organization and lead the land leasing process, financial planning, and marketing and branding of multiple developments with the support from local experts.
+HR&A continues to support the Konza Technopolis Development Authority and the Government of Kenya as the city’s first phase unfolds.
+Our ongoing engagement includes real estate and economic development advisory services, assisting in structuring the new authority, managing the land leasing process, and leading financial planning.
+Additionally, we are actively involved in the marketing and branding of various developments, leveraging insights from local experts to ensure that Konza Technology City meets its ambitious goals and serves as a catalyst for national growth and innovation.

 Renderiong Toronto Waterfront - Lower Yong Precint